 Pre-employment drug testing laws in California

-Though the test turns out positive for marijuana, and the applicant submits a legal marijuana medical prescription, there are possibilities that you might be considered for employment by that particular organization.
+If you turn out positive for marijuana, and you submit a legal prescription for medical marijuana, you will be fine and likely be considered for employment by that particular organization.
 The Supreme court does not make it compulsory for employers to hire people who are taking medical marijuana.

 Do Teachers get drug tested in California?